GSA/digitalgov.gov/content/resources/negotiated-terms-of-service-agreements.md

 date: 2014-01-13 10:50:02 -0400
 uid: negotiated-terms-of-service-agreements
 title: 'Negotiated Terms of Service Agreements'
+type: guide
+pagenav: termsofservice
-summary: 'The list of free tools that have federal-compatible Terms of Service agreements'
+summary: 'The list of free tools that have federal-compatible terms of service agreements.'
+deck: 'The list of free tools that have federal-compatible terms of service agreements.'
 aliases:
   - /resources/chatwing-federal-terms-of-service/
   - /resources/classmarker-federal-terms-of-service/